parisepigenetics/RASflow_EDC/README.md

 ## RASflow installation and description

-Here is a scheme of the workflow as implemented on the IFB cluster.
+Here is a simplified scheme of the workflow as implemented on the IFB cluster.
 In the green circles are the input files you have to give for the different steps.

 <img src="Tuto_pictures/workflow_chart.pdf.png" alt="drawing" width="600"/>

-The first step is to clone RASflow_IFB to your project, and to look at the files.
-For now the repository is private, so you have to enter your github username and password to clone the repository.
+The first step is to clone the RASflow_IFB GitHub repository to your project.
+For now the repository is private, so you need to have a GitHub account and to be a member of [EDC repository](https://github.com/parisepigenetics) to have access.
+If you're not, please let me know and I will add you.
+You will have to enter your GitHub username and password to clone the repository.
+You can then look at the files.
 ```
-[username@clust-slurm-client Raw_fastq]$ cd ..
+[username@clust-slurm-client Raw_fastq]$ cd .. #to go back at the root of your project directory
 [username@clust-slurm-client YourProjectName]$ git clone https://github.com/parisepigenetics/RASflow_IFB
 Cloning into 'RASflow_IFB'...
 Username for 'https://github.com': GITHUBusername